Many Americans who engage in recreational marijuana use often avoid applying for life insurance.

 Even lenient life insurers will vary in how they access occasional users.
 One insurer might only allow the use of marijuana once a month, while another might give non-smoking rates if you use marijuana less than once a week.
 This can make a big difference on what you pay.
 Only independent agents with industry experience will know which frequency limits each insurer allows!

 Even if you do use marijuana on a frequent basis and worry about the cost, the rates that insurers charge for smokers can also vary significantly.
 You will pay more as a smoker.
-However, working with an independent agent at MJ Life Insurance will help you secure the lowest premium for your exact circumstances.
+However, working with an independent agent at Marijuana Life Insurance will help you secure the lowest premium for your exact circumstances.

 Recreational Marijuana Use and No-Medical Exam Life Insurance